ShiftSoftware/ShiftGrid/ShiftGrid.Core/docs/examples.md

     }
     ```
 ???+ warning
-    the `select` method must exist for the exclusion to be done successfully
+    the `Select` method must exist for the exclusion to be done successfully
 ???+ info
     if the excluded column is the same as the one used for sorting its value will be 0 not null, in our exampe if ID is excluded it will be 0.
 #### Excluding Collections